I Didn’t Question Whether it Was Worth Getting My PhD Degree Until my Second Year…

 In addition to the salary rewards and the prestigious CV that come with a PhD, there are the connections you will make on your academic journey.

 As you climb the ladder in your field, you’ll distinguish yourself as an expert, accumulating contacts who will vouch for your work.

 On top of the likely salary hike and job satisfaction that come with your degree, you’ll earn valuable social capital.

-Reason #3: You’ll have the self-confidence that comes with knowing you stuck with your degree, instead of quitting
+Reason #3: Having a PhD Degree gives you the self-confidence that comes with knowing you stuck with your degree, instead of quitting

 If your confidence is faltering in grad school, you’re not alone.

 According to a 2014 piece in Forbes magazine, as much as 70% of the American population has struggled with “imposter syndrome” at some point in their lives.

 This is particularly true with people on the path of higher education, since academia attracts people who have high expectations.

 For graduate students, the question of how to craft their own self-esteem is essential.